 People who have deficient magnesium are likely to suffer from a migraine.
 Few studies have shown that taking sufficient magnesium can prevent and treat migraines.

 5. Premenstrual syndrome

-An adequate intake of magnesium along with vitamin B6 helps in reducing the symptoms of a premenstrual syndrome like water retention, irritation, cramps, weight increase and bloating.
+An adequate intake of magnesium along with vitamin B6 helps in reducing the symptoms of premenstrual syndrome like water retention, irritation, cramps, weight increase and bloating.

 6. Relieving anxiety and fights depression

 It has been shown in research that lower levels of magnesium increase the level of anxiety.
-This activity is related to a hypothalamic-pituitary-adrenal gland that controls people react to stress.
+This activity is related to a hypothalamic-pituitary-adrenal gland that controls people to react to stress.

-People who are above the age of 65 with low intake of magnesium have 22% 0f higher risk of depression.
+People who are above the age of 65 with a low intake of magnesium have 22% 0f higher risk of depression.

 7. Involved in Biochemical Reactions of the Body